arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-11.md

 the Spring application, the Chrome browser, and a Postgres database.
 All these images should share the same virtual network.

+---- FIXME ----
-The Postgres database should be started with a `@ClassRule`, so that it is started only once for all the tests.
+The Postgres database should be started only once for all the tests.
 The other two images should be started for each test.
 To make sure that the browser starts after the Spring application, you will need to use a JUnit `RuleChain`.